Graduate Certificate of International Relations

 |AIR717||International Conflict Analysis|

-|AIR726||Human Rights in the International System|
+|AIR726||Human Rights in World Politics|

 |AIR747||Contemporary International Politics|

-|AIR748||Contemporary Security and Strategy|
+|AIR748||Security and Strategy|

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.

-You can also refer to the Credit for Prior Learning (Credit Transfer) Search which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.
+You can also refer to the Credit for Prior Learning System which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.